-The RU8000 can interpolate lower frame rate content up to 120fps.
+The Samsung RU8000 can interpolate lower frame rate content up to 120fps.
 To enable motion interpolation, you must enable Auto Motion Plus and adjust the available sliders.

 Note that just setting Auto Motion Plus to 'Custom' changes the backlight flicker to 120Hz.

-The RU8000 can remove judder from all sources.
+This TV can remove judder from all sources.

 See our recommended settings on how to remove judder here.